ibm-garage-dach/cloud-native-bootcamp-iks/lab-12-sysdig.md

 ## Challenges to be solved

-Create the following test pod in your namespace, add a port mapping and run local curl requests to produce application metrics.
+Create the following test deployment along with the service definition in your namespace, add a port mapping and run local curl requests to produce application metrics data.

 ```bash
 $ kubectl -n dev-"YOUR INITIALS" create deployment "YOUR INITIALS"-web-app --image=docker.io/kennethreitz/httpbin